-Here you will find information on past and upcoming events of the Leibniz Institute of Ecological Urban and Regional Development (IOER) which are organised by the research unit “Monitoring of Settlement and Open Space Development”, and thus are directly related to the IOER Monitor.
+Here you will find information on past and upcoming events of the Leibniz Institute of Ecological Urban and Regional Development (IOER) which are organised by the research area “Spatial Information and Modelling”, and thus are directly related to the IOER Monitor.

 Established back in 2009, the Dresdner Flächennutzungssymposium has meanwhile become the most important annual specialist event in the field of land use analysis, monitoring and sustainable land management in Germany.